American Saddlebred: Uses

 Today, the Saddlebred is exhibited in the United States in multiple divisions, including assorted in-hand classes; ridden in saddle seat classes for three- and five-gaited horses in both Park and pleasure classes, hunter country pleasure, and western pleasure; plus pleasure driving, fine harness, roadster harness classes.
 In five-gaited competition, they are shown with a full tail, often augmented with an artificial switch, and a full mane.
-Three-gaited horses may be shown with a shaved off "roached" mane and a full tail, though the trend of the three-gaited horse being presented with the hair at the top of their tails, an area called the dock, trimmed short, has fallen out of style over the past several decades.
-The use of a set tail in certain types of competition was common, today, tail sets are generally not allowed on the show grounds for horses in the Pleasure divisions, and horses with unset tails are not penalized in any division.
-Gingering is prohibited and not used.
+Three-gaited horses are shown with a shaved off "roached" mane and a full tail.
+The trend of the three-gaited horse being presented with the hair at the top of their tails, an area called the dock, trimmed short, has fallen out of style over the past several decades.
+While use of a set tail in certain types of competition was common, today, tail sets are generally not allowed on the show grounds for horses in the Pleasure divisions, and horses with unset tails are not penalized in any division.
+Gingering is prohibited.

 Outside of breed-specific shows, the Saddlebred is also promoted as suitable for competitive trail riding, endurance riding, dressage, combined driving, eventing, and show jumping.
+Some Saddlebreds are also suitable for fox hunting, cutting and roping.
 Because they are so closely affiliated with their traditional show ring competition, they are sometimes mistaken for warmbloods or Thoroughbred crosses when participating in other equine events.
-They are also suitable family horses used for trail, pleasure riding, and ranch work.
+They are also suitable family horses used for trail and pleasure riding and ranch work.